HomeCampingRainbow Springs Campground

 What types of camping are available near Rainbow Springs?

-Rainbow Springs State Park offers 60 full-hookup campsites that accommodate both tents and RVs.
-Each site includes water, electric, and sewer connections.
+Rainbow Springs State Park has approximately 60 campsites across three loops at the campground entrance (18185 SW 94th Street, Dunnellon — separate from the headspring entrance).
+Sites are equipped with water and electric hookups only; sewer hookups are NOT available at individual sites, but a dump station is provided.
+Sites accommodate both tents and RVs, with some tent-only and accessible sites.
 Several private campgrounds and RV parks in the Dunnellon area also provide additional camping options ranging from primitive tent sites to full-service RV resorts with amenities like pools and laundry facilities.

 How much does it cost to camp at Rainbow Springs State Park?

-Camping at Rainbow Springs State Park costs approximately $30 per night for a full-hookup site.
+Camping at Rainbow Springs State Park costs approximately $30 per night for a water-and-electric site (plus a nightly utility fee and a nonrefundable reservation fee).
 Reservations can be made through ReserveAmerica.com or the Florida State Parks reservation system.
 During peak season (spring and summer), sites fill quickly, so booking several weeks in advance is recommended.
+The campground gates are closed at all times and you must call the campground office (352-465-8550) during office hours (11 AM – 5:30 PM daily) to obtain the gate code.

 Can you go tubing from the campground at Rainbow Springs?